djblackberry64/Lempire-curriculum/docs/index.md

 ## Curriculum Overview

-You'll see the overall progress of your curriculum here.
+You'll see the overall progression of the curriculum here.
+Please be sure to check for updates as this curriculum is in active development.

 ## Support